Why I’m Running

 Progress and Priorities

-As we face these pressures, we continue to make progress on important issues.
+As we face these pressures, we have made progress on these important issues:

 In 2018, for the first time in several years, the Lynn Public Schools was fully funded by the city in the eyes of the state.
 In 2020, we were able to add over sixty new positions, the vast majority of which will be student facing.